vadymmarkov/reviewery-mobile/README.md

 **Reviewery** is an iOS application to rate songs in [Spotify](https://www.spotify.com) playlists.
 It's a hobby project built in React Native.
-Read more in my [Medium article].
+Read more in my [Medium article](https://t.co/7qONtlRGxr).

 Server side code in located [here](https://github.com/vadymmarkov/reviewery-server).